 Cadmium is considered to be a hazardous substance.
 Items containing cadmium cannot be discarded in regular solid waste containers.
-Examples of Ni-Cad battery use include rechargeable-type batteries commonly used for pagers, two-way radios, cordless and cell phones, laptop computers and video cameras.
-All such batteries are to be disposed of by notifying the Office of Environmental Health & Safety for processing as a hazardous waste.
+Examples of Ni-Cad battery use include rechargeabletype batteries commonly used for pagers, two-way radios, cordless and cell phones, laptop computers and video cameras.
+All such batteries are to be disposed of by notifying Environmental Health & Safety for processing as a hazardous waste.